ugene1213/Crystal_Hunter/README.md

   }
 }
 ```
 This is the tile superclass, where all the objects, such as the chest, diamonds, and hero, inherit from.
-This tile class inherits from the createJS Shape object, which allowed me use many of the Shape class' useful methods, such as bitMapFill, to make rendering images easier.
+This tile class inherits from the Shape object of the EaselJS, which is a module of createJS  , which allowed me use many of the Shape class' useful methods, such as bitMapFill, to make rendering images easier.

 ## Future Features

+One of the reasons that I originally chose to use EaselJS because it simplifies the craetion of sprites and animations.
 I would like to add sprites to the game so that I can simulate movement for my
 hero.
 I might also add some extra animations such as a moving background.
-EaselJS
-makes creating sprites and animations much easier.